-If a role within EFDS as a member of staff or volunteer requires this check the Designated Safeguarding Lead will ensure this happens.
+If a role within Activity Alliance as a member of staff or volunteer requires this check the Designated Safeguarding Lead will ensure this happens.

-5. Disciplinary Procedures
+Disciplinary Procedures

-- Parents/carers may be asked to remove their child, young person or adult from the event/activity at their own cost.
-The child, young person or adult at risk must be sent home if they engage in any illegal behaviour. - The Overall Events Manager will be responsible for ensuring that disciplinary procedures are in place and are implemented for all their staff/volunteers at the event/activity.
+- Parents/carers/coaches may be asked to remove their participant from the event/activity at their own cost.
+The participant must be sent home if they engage in any illegal behaviour. - The Overall Events Manager will be responsible for ensuring that disciplinary procedures are in place and are implemented for all their staff/volunteers at the event/activity.
 They should reserve the right to investigate and act upon any complaint.
-The first point of contact will be the Event welfare officer in the case of child, young person or adult safeguarding related matters.
+The first point of contact will be the Event welfare officer in the case of participant safeguarding related matters.
 They will report to the overall event manager.

-6. Photography and the media
+Photography and the media